-16 Transitional arrangements are set out in Annex 1.
+14 Transitional arrangements are set out in Annex 1.

-17 For spatial development strategies, allocations, land use designations and a policies map are needed only where the power to make allocations has been conferred.
+15 For spatial development strategies, allocations, land use designations and a policies map are needed only

 Maintaining effective cooperation

 Local planning authorities and county councils (in two-tier areas) are under a duty to cooperate with each other, and with other prescribed bodies, on strategic matters that cross administrative boundaries.